EV Battery – Clean and Dry Rooms

 The Ardmac Way

-In line with the rapid increase in the use of electric vehicles worldwide, the global LIB lithium-ion battery market is expected to reach a value of $95bn by 2025.
-Key to this target being achieved will be the availability of suitable giga-battery manufacturing facilities.
+In line with the rapid increase in the use of electric vehicles worldwide, the global lithium-ion battery market size is expected to expand at a CAGR of 18.1% from 2022 and reach $182 billion by 2030, according to a recent report by Grand View Research, Inc. Key to this target being achieved will be the availability of suitable giga-battery manufacturing facilities.

 - Room occupancy levels

-- Required temperature and relatively humidity levels & control bandwidths
+- Required temperature and relative humidity levels & control bandwidths

 - Physical room dimensions